AdaCore/gnatstudio/docs/users_guide/main_window.rst

 See also :ref:`browsers_features` for more capabilities of GPS browsers.

 .. index:: windows; entity browser
 .. _Entity_Browser:

-The :guilabel:`Entity Browser`
+The :guilabel:`Entity` browser
 ==============================

 .. image:: entity-browser.png

-The entity browser displays static information about any source entity.
+The :guilabel:`Entity` browser displays static information about any source entity.
 What's displayed for each entity depends on the type of the entity, but are normally other entities.
 For example:

 * :samp:`Ada record / C struct`

-  The list of fields is displayed. item.
+  The list of fields is displayed.

 * :samp:`Ada tagged type / C++ class`